Officers of the Society

 Vice President 2024 - 2026 - Dr Priya Suresh

-University Hospital Plymouth NHS Trust, Plymouth.
+University Hospital Plymouth NHS Trust, Plymouth

 Dr. Priya Suresh is a Consultant MSK Radiologist at University Hospital Plymouth NHS Trust with extensive training in India, Manchester, and Plymouth.
 She completed an MSK fellowship at the Royal National Orthopaedic Hospital, Stanmore.
 Dr. Suresh holds other leadership roles including Medical Director of Education and Training at the Royal College of Radiologists and Chair of Peninsula Sarcoma Advisory Group .
 She has received numerous awards, including the Leader of the Year Award (2017) and Exceptional Educator Award (2023).
 Undergraduate Education Innovation & Excellence Award ( 2023).
 A passionate educator and researcher, Dr. Suresh has many publications and has spoken at multiple national and international conferences.
 Outside of medicine, she is an avid marathon runner (100K) and holds a Second Dan black belt in Karate.

-Secretary 2023 - 2025 - Dr David McKean
+Secretary 2025 - 2027 Dr Emma Gerety

 Treasurer 2022 - 2026 - Dr Edward Sellon